-Having featured in many music videos and TV shows, the vintage feel and old-school ambience is well-known among locals.
+A favourite cha chaan teng in Hong Kong.
+It's been featured in many music videos and TV shows, the vintage feel and old-school ambience is well-known among locals.
 The food isn’t half bad, either.

-This unassuming café is famous for its polo pineapple buns, which go down excellently well with a mug of milk tea.
+This unassuming cha chaan teng in Hong Kong is famous for its polo pineapple buns, which go down excellently well with a mug of milk tea.
 Just make sure you order “bo lo yau” to get a slab of butter in there too.